Approximate Byzantine Fault-Tolerance in Distributed Optimization: Numerical Experiments

-For the said executions, we plot in Figure~\ref{fig:fault-comparison} the values of the aggregate cost function $\sum_{i \in \H}Q_i(x^t)$ (referred as {\em loss}) and the approximation error $\norm{x^t - x_{\H}}$ (referred as {\em distance}) for iteration $t$ ranging from $0$ to $500$.
+For the said executions, we plot in Figure~\ref{fig:fault-comparison} the values of the aggregate cost function $\sum_{i \in \H}Q_i(x^t)$ (referred as {\em loss}) and the approximation error $\norm{x^t - x_{\H}}$ (referred as {\em distance}) for iteration $t$ ranging from $0$ to $1500$.
 We also show the plots of the fault-free DGD method where the faulty agent is omitted, and the DGD method without any gradient-filter when agent $1$ is Byzantine faulty.
 The details for iteration $t$ ranging from 0 to 80 are also highlighted in Figure~\ref{fig:fault-comparison-detail}. \\

 We also conducted experiments for distributed learning with support vector machine with faulty agents in the distributed learning system (see Section~\ref{sub:app}).
-We observed that the DGD method with the said gradient-filters reaches comparable performance to the fault-free case, and that the accuracy of the learning process depends upon the correlation between the data points of non-faulty agents.
+We observed that the DGD method with the said gradient-filters reaches comparable performance to the fault-free case, and that DGD cannot reach convergence if it uses plain averaging to aggregate the gradients, including the faulty ones.
+We also observed that the accuracy of the learning process depends upon the correlation between the data points of non-faulty agents.
 Details of those results can be found in Appendix~\ref{appdx:exp-learning}.